gideonshaked/eecs398-final-project-power-outages/index.md

 ## Introduction

 Power outages are costly disruptions that can stem from various causes, ranging from severe weather to technical failures.
 Understanding the relationships between the *cause* of an outage and its *impact*, both in terms of restoration time and number of customers affected, is vital for both policymakers and utility companies.

-This project investigates the question of **how different aspects of an outage (e.g., weather vs. technical failure) impact the restoration time**
+This project investigates the question of **how different aspects of an outage impact the how long it takes for power to be restored.**

 The dataset spans major U.S. power outages from 2000 to 2016 and contains detailed outage characteristics including cause, duration, geographic metadata, and economic indicators.